wdi-clydesdale/alemanac/README.md

 5. Investigate other data sources for completeness, capabilities and ease of implementation.
 6. Ability to switch and choose pages in displayed results
 7. Ability to refine search query
+8. When adding a beer from search results, the description would be filled in.